-Caroline Iaffaldano is a Los Angeles based filmmaker with a passion for directing, writing and production design.
+Caroline Iaffaldano is a Los Angeles based filmmaker and director with a focus on surrealism and high style visuals.
 She studied Film & Television Production at the University of Southern California and graduated in the Fall of 2019.

 Caroline previously studied fashion, human rights, and environmental science at NYU, and her enthusiasm for style and pointed social commentary is highlighted in the short films she has directed.